 As most of you know if you’ve been following Celebrating Financial Freedom for more than a few weeks, the CFF blog focuses very intently on getting out of debt and living a debt free lifestyle.
 You won’t find articles about how to manage your credit score here, that’s for sure.
 This is the first of a two part series on starting a budget, so make sure and read Part 2 also!

-Start a Budget NOW!
+How To Start a Budget NOW!

 So let’s get started…